aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 To overcome this problem, if the ball stops being detected, the robot moves slightly forward.
 This motion can be forbidden by a boolean flag reporting that the robot is dangerously close to a wall in front of itself.
 Similarly if, for some reasons, the robot stops detecting the ball for a while, it returns in the  [Explore](#RSMD-FB-EX) state.

+###### <a name="RSMD-PLAY"></a>The Play behavior
+In this behavior the robot interacts with the person.
+It first goes to the person position and then it waits for the person commands.
+It then compares the chosen room with the available ones.
+If the room is available it goes there while, if the room is not available, it goes in the [Find](#RSMD-FIND) behavior.
+Once reached the room, it check for the robot tiredness and eventually goes in the [Rest](#RSMD-REST) behavior.
+If it is not yet tired, it comes back to the person position.
+The robot iterates in this behavior until the maximum time is reached or it decides to stop.
+In fact, the more it stays in this behavior, the more it is likely to choose to stop.

 ## <a name="SA-CLAD"></a>The Class Diagram
 The following images reports the classes that are used to define the state machines.
 Each class has the specification of its members (if any) and member functions.
 Moreover, each class is represented inside a box which name refers to the actual file containing the class declaration.